Citizenship

 Yes, you can be a citizen of two, three, or more countries if it does not contradict the law of your state of origin and another country.
 49% of all countries allow dual citizenship.
 These are the USA, Caribbean states, Portugal, and many others.

 In some states, you can be a citizen of two countries under certain conditions.
-For example, Argentina has dual citizenship agreements only with Italy and Spain.
-People from other countries who want to apply for Argentine citizenship must give up their previous passports.
+For example, the Netherlands only allows dual citizenship for spouses of Dutch citizens and individuals from countries that do not allow renunciation of citizenship.
+People who want to apply for Dutch citizenship in other cases must renounce their previous passports.

 The legislation of some countries does not allow dual citizenship.
 For example, China, Austria, Japan, and other countries require people to renounce their previous passports to obtain new citizenship.